-- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity, particularly by Chechen separatists, and the level of criminal activity.
+- We advise you to exercise a high degree of caution in Russia because of the threat of terrorist activity and crime.

 - You should pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-- We strongly advise you not to travel to the North Caucasus, in particular the regions of Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria (including the Mount Elbrus area which may be closed to tourists at short notice), and Karachay-Cherkessia, because of the risk of military clashes and terrorist attacks.
+- We strongly advise you not to travel to the North Caucasus, in particular the regions of Chechnya, Dagestan, Ingushetia, North Ossetia, the south-east part of Stavropol bordering Chechnya, Karbardino-Balkaria (including the Mount Elbrus area), and Karachay-Cherkessia because of the high threat of terrorist activity.

 - Severe winter weather can disrupt travel in Russia.
 If you are delayed, you should check when your visa is due to expire and contact local authorities about a visa extension if required.